PWD is a Linux command which Prints the Current Working directory. Sometimes it is referenced as the Present Working Directory in some books.

 NOTE: Your shell may have its own version of PWD, which usually supersedes the version described here.
 Please refer to your shell’s documentation for details about the options it supports.
 The shell built-in supports -L and –P options while /bin/pwd supports all the above four options.

-Below are examples of the PWD command covering all options.
+Below are additional examples of the PWD command covering all options.
+You will learn how to print logical/physical path, getting help and finding the current version of the command.

 1. Print Logical and Physical path in Linux using PWD Command